ayuspoudel/ayuspoudel/README.md

 - **Green Rise Nepal:** A full-stack platform for volunteer engagement using the MERN stack, deployed on AWS EC2 with real-time updates.
 - **AWS Three-Tier Web Architecture:** Scalable architecture with EC2, Application Load Balancer, and CloudWatch for a React and Node.js application.
 - **CI/CD Pipeline for Java Application:** End-to-end pipeline with Maven, ArgoCD, Kubernetes, Docker, and Jenkins, enhancing build speed and deployment efficiency.
+- **Infix to Reverse Polish Notation Converter:** A C++ project implementing stacks and queues for expression conversion.

 ## Let's Connect! 📬